-Insecticidal soaps weaken the outer shell of aphids, barnacles, mites, thrips, & whiteflies & are safe to use on plants.
+Insecticidal soaps weaken the outer shell of aphids, barnacles, mites, thrips, and whiteflies and are safe to use on plants.
 Additional applications may be required.

 Even though this is considered safe it's best practice to avoid getting any on buds.

-Can be used to drench leaves 15 minutes before lights go out ensuring that the foliage under the leaves & top of your soil is covered.
-Use a mister to spray & a fan to help dry.
+Can be used to drench leaves 15 minutes before lights go out ensuring that the foliage under the leaves and top of your soil is covered.
+Use a mister to spray and a fan to help dry.

-An all-natural remedy that is effective against many types of bugs & mold.
-However, it leaves an unpleasant smell & taste so don't let it near your buds.
+An all-natural remedy that is effective against many types of bugs and mold.
+However, it leaves an unpleasant smell and taste so don't let it near your buds.

-Spinosad products are organic & completely harmless to pets, children, & plants.
+Spinosad products are organic and completely harmless to pets, children, and plants.

-Spinosad can be used directly to kill aphids & leaf miners & can be sprayed liberally.
+Spinosad can be used directly to kill aphids and leaf miners and can be sprayed liberally.

 It can kill barnacles but their shell makes them resistant, so it’s important to cover all of the vegetation.

-Not as effective as BT spray for caterpillars, inch worms, & loopers, but can kill them if sprayed directly on contact.
+Not as effective as BT spray for caterpillars, inch worms, and loopers, but can kill them if sprayed directly on contact.

-Spinosad can be used to kill spider mites, thrips, & whiteflies on contact & can be used when watering plants to kill spider mites from the roots.
+Spinosad can be used to kill spider mites, thrips, and whiteflies on contact and can be used when watering plants to kill spider mites from the roots.

 While there are a number of solutions for managing cannabis pests, we recommend implementing prevention first to avoid the risks.
 Time is money, and the results of cannabis pests can be devastating for crops and costly for cultivators.
 Air filtration helps prevent the risks!